 Cyber Attacks Costs Everyone

-Instead should be used to augment security, making it far more difficult for anyone other than the intended party to access sensitive information.
+While multifactor authentication technology should not replace existing security (firewalls, malware detection, hosted email exchange, offsite backup and recovery), it should be used to augment security, making it far more difficult for anyone other than the intended party to access sensitive information.

 MFA can prevent hackers from achieving a brute force entry into your network.
+According to Microsoft, MFA can stop up to 99.9% of the attacks on your network.

 It’s much harder to breach a network using a fingerprint or a one-time-use access code texted to a single mobile device than it is to guess an employee’s password that is likely written on a sticky note under their keyboard.